Skip to content

 Signs Your Smartphone May Already Be Compromised

 Mobile spyware and banking trojans are engineered to stay hidden, but they leave traces.
-Knowing what to look for is the first step to containing damage early.
+Knowing what to look for allows you to contain damage before attackers can fully exploit access to your accounts.

-Unexplained battery drain: Spyware running in the background — transmitting data, recording audio, or tracking location — burns battery.
+Unexplained battery drain is one of the most reliable indicators.
+Spyware running in the background — transmitting data, recording audio, or tracking location — burns battery.
 A sudden, significant drop in battery life without any change in your usage habits warrants investigation.

-Elevated data usage: Check your mobile data usage in Settings.
-An unfamiliar app consuming data in the background may be exfiltrating information to a remote server.
+Elevated data usage is another signal.
+Check your mobile data usage in Settings and look for unfamiliar apps consuming data in the background.
+An app exfiltrating information to a remote server will show up as unusual background data consumption for an app you rarely use.

-Device runs warm when idle: Sustained heat when the screen is off and the device is not charging typically indicates a background process consuming processor cycles.
+Device warmth when idle points to a background process consuming processor cycles.
+Sustained heat when the screen is off and the device is not charging is abnormal behavior.

 What to Do If You Suspect Compromise